piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 Fundamental elements
 ====================

-This chapter focuses on essential things that you should understand and it is also an introduce to the JungiThemeBundle.
+Hi stranger, I suppose this is the first chapter you are reading (not counting the installation chapter) and I hope that it is not also the last one.
+This chapter focuses on essential things that are very important to understand further things in the documentation.

 Theme
 -----